 The most common disc size used for DIY needs (and usually in most areas of use) is a 115mm cutting disc (115mm is the disc size).
-No matter what type of disc you use, such as cut, smooth, sanded discs, etc., you can get them in 115mm (4 1/2 inch) variety.
+No matter what type of disc you use, such as cut, smooth, sanding discs, etc., you can get them in 115mm (4 1/2 inch) variety.

-They are also often the cheapest due to the fact that smaller 115mm discs (regardless of type, such as cutting, sanding, polishing, etc.) are the most common and easily available.
+They are also often the cheapest due to the fact that smaller 115mm discs (regardless of type, such as cutting, grinding, sanding, polishing, etc.) are the most common and easily available.

 As far as size is concerned, angle grinders are available for small, general and light use (up to 7 inches or 180mm) and large (12 inches or 300mm), smaller tools suitable for things like sharpening blades, cutting rebar or cleaning rust.

 For larger jobs, such as cutting large diameter steel pipes, I-beams or large paving slabs, larger 300mm cutting discs are more suitable.
 They are essentially the same, but larger.
 They should also have the same functions as the smaller counterparts.

 Due to their size and weight, they are more complex to handle and manage than smaller equipment.
 Although they tend to run at slower speeds, they generate a lot of torque.